-100 Things You Might Not Know About E S F
+100 Things You Might Not Know About ESF

-ESF has 782 living alumni named John, Jon or Jonathan.
+- ESF has 782 living alumni named John,

+Jon or Jonathan.

-When the College was in a small room in Syracuse University's Lyman Hall, the circulation of library books was conducted over the bottom half of a Dutch door while the top half was open.
+- When the College was in a small room in Syracuse University's Lyman Hall, the circulation of library books was conducted over the bottom half of a Dutch door while the top half was open.

-3. The ESF insect museum, above, was founded in 1913 by Maulsby W. Blackman, professor of entomology.
-When it moved from Marshall to Illick Hall in the late 1960s, it took a week to hand-carry the cases lest they be jarred and damage the pinned specimens.

-4. The extension department was established in 1914, with Shirley W. Allen in charge.
+- The ESF insect museum, above, was founded in 1913 by Maulsby W. Blackman, professor of entomology.
+When it moved from Marshall to Illick Hall in the late 1960s, it took a week to hand-carry the cases lest they be jarred and damage the pinned specimens. - The extension department was established in 1914, with Shirley W. Allen in charge.
 By 1921, Gurth Whipple led the effort.
-The College's 50-year history book says Whipple began "a new propaganda barrage" and that his eagerness to popularize science "put him at odds with department heads."
+The College's 50-year history book says Whipple began "a new propaganda barrage" and that his eagerness to popularize science "put him at odds with department heads." - On Nov.

-5 On Nov.
 3, 1915, Dean Hugh P. Baker wrote a letter to the parents of the Class of 1919: "Dear Friends, It gives us keen pleasure to have such a fine lot of boys here in the Class of 1919 in the College."
-In 1916, the year before the United States • entered World War I, military training was held at Summer Camp.
-Every evening, students engaged in drills and stood in formation for 15 to 30 minutes.

-7. When a student transferred to Cornell in 1916 because he preferred to study agriculture, he wrote to Baker to explain his decision and make sure there were no hard feelings.
+- In 1916, the year before the United States entered World War I, military training was held at Summer Camp.
+Every evening, students engaged in drills and stood in formation for 15 to 30 minutes. - When a student transferred to Cornell in 1916 because he preferred to study agriculture, he wrote to Baker to explain his decision and make sure there were no hard feelings.
 "I have been treated squarely by you," the young man wrote.
 "I shall continue to speak a good word for the New York State College of Forestry and for forestry."
 Baker was not offended.
-He told the student there was "no personal feeling in the matter" and urged him to keep his contact information up to date so he would continue to receive mailings from the College.

-B• The nation's first course in forest products • insects was taught at ESF beginning in 1929.
+He told the student there was "no personal feeling in the matter" and urged him to keep his contact information up to date so he would continue to receive mailings from the College. - The nation's first course in forest products insects was taught at ESF beginning in 1929.
 It was developed by A.H.
-MacAndrews.

-9. During World War I, 104 men from the College community served as commissioned officers in the military.

-Bray Hall, completed in 1917, was constructed at a cost of \$241,000.

-ESF counts 10,149 New York state residents among its alumni.

-12. In 1917, the annual cost of attending semester for laboratory expenses, \$20 to \$25 for books, and \$5 to \$8 for carfare for field trips.
+MacAndrews. - 9 During World War I, 104 men from the College community served as commissioned officers in the military. - Bray Hall, completed in 1917, was constructed at a cost of \$241,000. - ESF counts 10,149 New York state residents among its alumni. - In 1917, the annual cost of attending the College included \$25 to \$30 a semester for laboratory expenses, \$20 to \$25 for books, and \$5 to \$8 for carfare for field trips.
 Room and board began at \$225.
-Tuition was free for New York residents; out-of-staters paid \$25 per year.

-13. In 1920, an account statement for a Ranger School student included a \$5 matriculation fee, \$1.50 for one month's tuition, a \$1 incidental fee, 5 cents for a ruler, 5 cents for pencils and 10 cents for an art gum eraser.
+Tuition was free for New York residents; out-of-staters paid \$25 per year. - 13.
+In 1920, an account statement for a Ranger School student included a \$5 matriculation fee, \$1.50 for one month's tuition, a \$1 incidental fee, 5 cents for a ruler, 5 cents for pencils and 10 cents for an art gum eraser.

-14 The paper science program, depicted above, was founded in 1920 and is the oldest such program in the United States.
+- The paper science program, depicted above, was founded in 1920 and is the oldest such program in the United States. - On Nov.

-15. On Nov.
 8, 1920, the acting dean of The Ranger School wrote to Dean F. Franklin Moon regarding filling a job as professor of forestry.
-At most they could pay \$75 per month with board.

-6. lished in 1921.

-17. The first financial aid to graduate students, in the early 1920s, consisted of cancellation of all College fees.
+At most they could pay \$75 per month with board. - The Alumni Association was established in 1921. - 17.
+The first financial aid to graduate students, in the early 1920s, consisted of cancellation of all College fees.

-18. A student identified only as "Mr. Cook," above, soared 10 feet in an athletic competition at Summer Camp, according to notes in the ESF archives.
+A student identified only as "Mr. Cook," above, soared 10 feet in an athletic competition at Summer Camp, according to notes in the ESF archives.